bos/stanford-cs240h/www/notes/monads.md

 An applicative is once again a triple of things:

-* A polymorphic type constructor that we know to be a functor
+* A polymorphic type that we know to be a functor

 * A definition for `pure`